 I love using the concept of a wok clock for all my stir-fries.
 A wok clock is laying out your prepped ingredients in individual bowls along an imaginary clock starting at 12 o'clock with the ingredient that will go into the wok first and continuing in a clockwise direction.
 Make sure you are using a large wok that has enough room to toss and turn 4 cups of cooked rice and 2 cups of other ingredients.
 My wok is about 35cm in diameter and has a bit of a flat base for my induction cooktop (yes, it is possible to get smoky charred stir-fries on induction).
 Adam Liaw has a great short video guide on how to choose the best wok for home cooking.
 As always, get your wok clock ready, starting at 12 o clock (oil) and going clockwise in the order in which ingredients will go in your pan.

 - Soy Sauce, Fish Sauce, Sugar, Salt, Pepper (I mix these in a bowl to make a sauce)

 This Thai Pineapple Fried Rice is a stunning addition to your weekly cooking.
 Simple, fuss-free but oh so special.
-I just serve it in bowls along with a quick green curry.
+I just serve it in bowls along with a quick Thai green chicken curry.
 During peak pineapple season when the pineapples are big and sweet, I scoop one out and serve this rice in a pineapple boat.
 Extra special!
-Happy cooking!